 DOT&PF may not require any eligible person (Sec.
-7.3) to move from a displacement dwelling unless comparable replacement housing is available to that person.
-No person may be deprived of any rights the person may have under the Uniform Act or 49 CFR 24.
-DOT&PF may not require any displaced person to accept a dwelling under these procedures (unless DOT&PF and the displaced person have entered into a contract to do so) instead of any acquisition payment or any relocation payment for which the person may otherwise be eligible.
+7.3) to move unless a comparable replacement property is available to that person.
+No person may be deprived of any rights the person may have under the Uniform Act (49 CFR 24).
+DOT&PF may not require any displaced person to accept a replacement property under these procedures (unless DOT&PF and the displaced person have entered into a contract to do so) instead of any acquisition payment or any relocation payment for which the displaced person may otherwise be eligible.

 If the replacement housing claim form indicates any members of the displaced family are unlawfully present in the United States, do not count them as a part of the family, and reduce the family size accordingly.
-Select comparable replacement housing to reflect the makeup of the remaining persons, and compute the replacement housing payment accordingly.
+Select comparable replacement housing to reflect the makeup of the remaining persons and compute the replacement housing payment accordingly.